Severynson/chord-detector/README.md

 # 🗂️ Dataset

-The dataset used for training was recorded manually using a single guitar:
+The dataset used for training was recorded manually using a single acoustic guitar:
 🎸 Fender FA-15 3/4 Acoustic

-Recordings were made in a quiet room with an open window to allow minor background sounds, making the data high-quality yet realistic — since inference is expected to occur in similar environments, slight side sounds were intentionally admitted.
+Train and Test folders contain subfolders titled corresponding to labels of chord recording instances stored there.

-Dataset and its more detailed documentation can be accessed at the [Hugging Face dataset page](https://huggingface.co/datasets/severyn-k/isolated-guitar-chords)
+Dataset and its documentation can be accessed at the [dataset page on Hugging Face](https://huggingface.co/datasets/severyn-k/isolated-guitar-chords)

-⸻

-## 🎵 Recording Pattern

-Each chord was recorded using the following strumming patterns:
-1. ⬇️ Regular down
-2. ⬆️ Regular up
-3. ⚡ Fast down
-4. ⚡ Fast up
-5. 🐢 Slow down *(string by string)*
-6. 🐢 Slow up *(string by string)*
-7. ⬇️⬇️ ⬆️⬆️ ⬇️ ⬆️
-8. ⬇️⬆️⬇️⬆️⬇️⬆️
-9. ⬇️⬇️⬇️⬇️⬇️⬇️

-**10–18)** ➡️ Repeat with another fingering (alternative voicing)
-**19–25)** ➡️ Repeat steps 1–7 again for the new shape

 ⸻